argovis/documentation/_build/html/_sources/data_management/schema.rst.txt

 Generic Metadata Division
 +++++++++++++++++++++++++

 GO-SHIP profiles divide the generic metadata fields between data and metadata records per the following.
-In general, GO-SHIP metadata records describe things that are consistent or slowly changing for a particular traversal of a WOCE line, while a data record represents a single profile.
+In general, GO-SHIP metadata records describe things that are consistent or slowly changing for a particular GO-SHIP cruise, while a data record represents a single profile.

  - Data records: